wtfgusty/gustystennis.com/README.md

-website for thehomelessfighters, we help homelessness as well as pollution.
+website for thehomelessfighters, we help homelessness as well as pollution. **updated**